timgarciaa/My-Next-Devflow/README.md

 - Zod
 - Vercel

-## Usage

-Write about how to use this project.

 ## Running Locally

 1. Install NodeJS.
 I recommend using version 20 or higher.
 Check your Node.js